National Institute for Land and Infrastructure Management

 TECHNICAL NOTE of National Institute for Land and Infrastructure Management No.68

-Status of Initiatives for Satoyama Conservation Systems - From a National Survey of Local Governmentspdf icon
+The present Situation of Government program for the Satoyama Conservation - From National Local Self-governing Community Questionnaire-pdf icon

 Date of Issue:2003.3